rachfop/runpod-docs/docs/get-started/manage-accounts.md

 4. Send a user your invite link and they will be able to go to it to join your team.

-#### Role types
+## Role types

 The following roles and permissions are available to you:

-- **Basic Role**:
+### Basic role

-  - **Description**: Limited access, primarily for account usage and existing pod connections.
+Limited access, primarily for account usage and existing pod connections.

-  - **Permissions**:
+**Permissions**:

 - Use the account.
 - Connect to and use Pods.
 - Restricted from viewing billing information.
 - No permissions to start, stop, or create Pods.

-- **Billing Role**:
+### Billing Role

-  - **Description**: Specialized role focused on managing billing aspects.
+Specialized role focused on managing billing aspects.
-  - **Permissions**:
+**Permissions**:

 - Access and manage billing information.
 - Restricted from other account features and Pod management.

--. **Dev Role**:
+### Dev Role

-- **Description**: Enhanced privileges suitable for development tasks.
+Enhanced privileges suitable for development tasks.

-- **Permissions**:
+**Permissions**:

 - All "Basic" role permissions (use account, connect to Pods).
 - Start, stop, and create Pods.
 - No access to billing information.

-- **Admin Role**:
+### Admin Role

-  - **Description**: Full control over the account, ideal for administrators.
+Full control over the account, ideal for administrators.

-  - **Permissions**:
+**Permissions**:

 - Complete access to all account features and settings.
 - Manage billing and access billing information.
 - Start, stop, and create Pods.
 - Modify account settings and user permissions.
 - Full control over all account resources and users.